ArcticMC/Scenarios/descriptions.md

 > This will test your bow skills, You will receive an Infinity bow with 1 arrow.
 You will be wearing leather armor with Projectile Protection for this kit.

 # UHC SCENARIOS

+### 1.7 Enchants (L)
+> Enchanting is reverted to how it works in MC 1.7, where it takes all the levels it costs, you cannot preview what you are getting and no lapis is required.
+Anvils are still 1.8

 ### 100 Hearts (H)
 > Everyone will start with 100 hearts!!!
 Golden apples will heal 20% of your max health.